Why is this important?

 Tel: 08000 28 22 33 (Mon - Fri 9am - 10pm, Sat - Sun 12noon - 8pm)

 If you are a parent you can call this free, confidential helpline about any parenting issues, including advice about bullying.

 For more information about organisations which can help parents, see Education: organisations which give information and advice.

 Schools must provide free education and cannot charge for any activity (or materials, books, exam entry fees or equipment for use in connection with the activity) which:-

 - is an essential part of the curriculum or religious education syllabus; or

 - is an essential part of the syllabus for a prescribed examination; or

 - takes place wholly or mainly during school hours.

-The rules on when a charge can be made are very complicated and you should consult an experienced adviser for example, at a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+The rules on when a charge can be made are very complicated and you should consult an experienced adviser for example, at a Citizens Advice Bureau - where to get advice.

 Choice of subjects